sigp/lighthouse/book/src/slasher.md

 the last day or so, you can use this combination of arguments:

 ```
-lighthouse bn --slasher --slasher-history-length 256 --slasher-max-db-size 4 --debug-level=debug
+lighthouse bn --slasher --slasher-history-length 256 --slasher-max-db-size 16 --debug-level debug
 ```

 ## Stability Warning

-The slasher code is currently unstable, so we may update the schema of the slasher database in a backwards-incompatible way which will require re-initialization.
+The slasher code is still quite new, so we may update the schema of the slasher database in a backwards-incompatible way which will require re-initialization.